runwayml/learn/docs/getting-started/overview.md

 # Overview

-> __Note__: Runway is beta software, so things are in flux!
-Expect features and documentation to change often.
+Welcome to Runway!
+Runway is a platform and community for you to create with AI.
+Runway allows provides you with a simple visual interface to use the latest AI techniques.
+We offer a creative platform where you can create and also allow easy connections to third party applications.
+Here, in our documentation, we aim to help you get up and running with Runway ML.

-Runway is a toolkit that enables creators of all kinds to use artificial intelligence in an intuitive way.
 Runway is composed of two main parts:
 - An desktop app with a simple and intuitive visual interface.
 - A dev API to run a headless version of Runway. *Coming soon!*

-In this quick overview, we will go over the desktop application, explain how the interface works and how you can start using state of the art artificial intelligence models with a few simple clicks!
+Here, we will go over the desktop application.
+We will explain how the interface works and how you can start using state of the art artificial intelligence models with a few simple clicks!

 The current beta version of Runway (*Release 0.1.0*) has three main views: I/O, Models Directory and Settings.
 You can switch between views clicking on the vertical menu on the left.